 The human factor is often named as the biggest enemy of cybersecurity.
 But with so many potential mistakes people can make, is it even possible to train everyone so well that all risky behaviour is mitigated?

-I think it’s at least possible to raise the number of people who are aware of the attack factors.
+I think it’s at least possible to raise the number of people that are aware of the attack factors.
 Businesses are never going to be 100% watertight.
 I accept that.
 There will always be people making mistakes.
 But now, far too many people are vulnerable.
 My guess is that only a fraction of people in most companies are cyber-aware.
 You wouldn’t believe how many people still use the same password for several accounts!

 Is it possible to educate people without scaring them?